 The next day I needed a lie-in and a couple of paracetamol tablets before heading out to explore the city.

 Tampere hosts a handful of museums that warrant a visit:

 The Lenin Museum

-The Lenin Museum (Hämeenpuisto 28, Tampere) provides an overview of the life of the Vladimir Ilyich Lenin, the Russian revolutionary and former leader of the Soviet Union.
+The Lenin Museum (Hämeenpuisto 28, Tampere) provides an overview of the life of Vladimir Ilyich Lenin, the Russian revolutionary and former leader of the Soviet Union.
 Lenin was based in Tampere in 1905 and 1906.
 At that time, Finland was an autonomous part of the Russian Empire.

-It was under Lenin that Finland was granted independence after the October Revolution of 1917 and subsequent Civil War.
+It was under Lenin that Finland was granted independence after the October Revolution of 1917 and the subsequent Civil War.

-The compact Lenin Museum is in the building that Vladimir Lenin and Joseph Stalin first met in December 1905.
+The compact Lenin Museum is in the building where Vladimir Lenin and Joseph Stalin first met in December 1905.
 Due to the significance of their discussions, the museum is nicknamed ‘the birthplace of the Soviet Union’.